ocaml/ocaml-lsp/README.md

 ## Comparison to other LSP Servers for OCaml

-Note that the comparisons below makes no claims of being objective and may be entirely out of date:
+Note that the comparisons below make no claims of being objective and may be entirely out of date.
+Also, both servers seem deprecated.

 - [reason-language-server](https://github.com/jaredly/reason-language-server)
   This server supports